cfarrell02/TicTacToe/README.md

 ## Installing

-TODO: Package game in release section
+Game is available in release section.

 ### Lua